Belpre High School

 Belpre High School is a public high school in Belpre, Ohio, United States.
 It is the only high school in the Belpre City School District.
-Their nickname is the Golden Eagles though their mascot is a bald eagle.
+Their nickname is the Golden Eagles.
 Grades seven to twelve attend this school.

 Athletics

 The Golden Eagles belong to the Ohio High School Athletic Association (OHSAA) and the Tri-Valley Conference, a 16-member athletic conference located in southeastern Ohio.
 The conference is divided into two divisions based on school size.
 The Ohio Division features the larger schools and the Hocking Division features the smaller schools, including Belpre.